ajstimson/wordpress-portfolio/README.md

 ## Plugin Demo

 This plugin was written in 2016 with a collaborator to help users find locations to recycle excess paint using the Google Maps JavaScript API.
-We used the Redux framework to build the WP-Admin UI, and the plugin is still in use at [PaintCare Locator](https://www.paintcare.org/drop-off-sites/).
+View the plugin in action here: [PaintCare: Find a Drop-Off Site](https://www.paintcare.org/drop-off-sites/).

 ## WordPress Template Demo